tadpol/dotfiles/Readme.md

 much are things I want to manage, but should they get managed by the dotfile tool? or does this belong to something else?

-### VSCode extentions

-No idea.
-Maybe don't bother?

-VSC has a builtin system to backup and sync settings.
-Is there a way to expose that?

 ### Brewfile

 I don't want to install brew, or run it from chezmoi.
 However it would be nice to maintain the